nikhilnegi825/commonjs/README.txt

-The Official Specs for CommonJS
+The Official Specs for CommonJS to easy use.